OAAX-standard/OAAX/README.md

-# specs
-OAXS standards specification
+# OAXS
+Welcome to the Open AI Accelerator Standard specification.

+TBD.